top of page

 MM(piano): Soften thy heart, or harsher be thy strain

-B: Very good Mule - that will be all - Fletcher - ensure that Mule is correctly attired in future
+B: Very good, Mule - that will be all - Fletcher - ensure that Mule is correctly attired in future

 B: Sunburn me if I've seldom witnessed such behaviour from Mule - check the brandy levels Fletcher

-SBD: Your good woman is one boot the less in the world - and her apron has dislodged a note
+SBD: Your good old woman is one boot the less in the world - and her apron has dislodged a note

 B collapses into his best reading chair

 SBD: What the holy is the matter!
-Byron! (picks up letter and reads) "Be on that side of the Green Park that has the gate opening onto Piccadilly, where the Watch has a blind-spot - at 7pm - and leave the rest to Echo.
-Should apathy or indifference prevent your coming, adieu for ever!" - (SBD looks to door)
+Byron! (picks up letter and reads)“ Be on that side of the Green Park that has the gate opening onto Piccadilly, where the Watch has a blind-spot - at 7pm - and leave the rest to Echo.
+Should apathy or indifference prevent your coming, adieu for ever!”
+(SBD looks to door)

 F: Brandy is at levels to be expected my Lord - my lord - why are you biting that saucer!!

-SBD: Into Piccadilly Fletcher - hunt down Mule
+SBD: Into Piccadilly Fletcher - hunt down Mule!

-SBD: The crone is perplexedly in love Byron - she will be a torment to you
+SBD: The crone is perplexedly in love Byron - she will be a torment to you!

-B: Very well - show him in
+B: Very well - show him in - heigh ho! (shrugs) - how much worse could my day possibly go?

 a